Washington Nationals: City Connect uniform

+As part of MLB's uniform deal with Nike, selected teams were given themed "City Connect" uniforms.
+The Nationals' version, unveiled in 2022, paid homage to the cherry blossoms that adorn Washington, D.C., in the spring.
+The design had a dark gray base with pink trim and printed cherry blossoms.
+The uniforms were worn during Friday and Saturday home games until 2024.
+After 2024, the uniforms were retired.

+Their second "City Connect" uniform was unveiled in 2025.
+The uniform is light blue featuring a white outline of Washington, D.C.'s street grid and an interlocking "DC" on the chest which is meant to resemble the block "W" worn by the 1956 Washington Senators.
+The cap and shoulder patch features the block "W" with an outline of the United States Capitol dome, as well as two cherry blossoms.

 Stars and Stripes alternates

 In 2009, the Nationals unveiled a navy alternate uniform for games that fell during Independence Day week.
 The uniform featured the "interlocking DC" logo rendered in the Stars and Stripes motif, along with white/red piping and white numbers with gold bevels and red trim.
 The original primary logo was added to the left sleeve, and a navy cap with red brim containing the aforementioned "DC flag" logo was used.

 In 2011, the uniform was tweaked to feature the "curly W" in Stars and Stripes, along with updated logos and the removal of gold accents.
 The road navy cap was originally used with this uniform, but in 2016 it was replaced by a similar design, with the exception of the "curly W" which was now rendered in the Stars and Stripes.
 This design was used until 2019, during which the uniform was no longer exclusively worn on Independence Day week.

 In 2017 a white version of the "Stars and Stripes" alternate was released; this one is paired with the navy-brimmed red cap featuring the "curly W" in Stars and Stripes.